YOUR CONVENTON PLANNING GUIDE

 What Is the Cost of Convention?

-Hotel: The Hotel will extend a special rate of $199.00 per double occupancy through Friday February 13, 20026.
+The Hotel will extend a special rate of $199.00 occupancy for up to four people through Friday February 13, 2026.
 After that date, the cost will increase and/or rooms may not be available.
-The hotel is accepting reservations for hotel rooms.
+The hotel is now accepting reservations for hotel rooms.

 The possibility of home hospitality is being explored but nothing is in place at this time.